 Boards must ensure that appropriate staff members adhere to the following requirements:

-Use only the documents listed in D-103.a as acceptable sources for documenting the age and citizenship or immigration status of a child receiving
+Use only the documents listed in D-103.a as acceptable sources for documenting the age and citizenship or immigration status of a child receiving CCS.

-Retain appropriate documentation of the child’s citizenship or legal immigration status, as well as age, in the child’s case file
+Retain appropriate documentation of the child’s citizenship or legal immigration status, as well as age, in the child care case management system.

-Do not require documentation of citizenship or immigration status prior to placing a child on a Board’s waiting list
+Do not require documentation of citizenship or immigration status prior to placing a child on a Board’s waiting list.
+(Note: the TX3C parent application does not require documentation of citizenship or immigration status to apply for the waiting list.)

 Boards may: